isabelc/quick-business-website/readme.txt

 - `aggregateRating` Schema.org microdata which will add stars to your website in Google search results, making your site stand out.

-For more info, see the [Instruction Guide](http://smartestthemes.com/docs/category/quick-business-website---wordpress-plugin/).
+For more info, see the [Documentation](https://isabelcastillo.com/docs/quick-business-website).

-For support, please use the [Support forum](http://wordpress.org/support/plugin/quick-business-website).

-Contribute or fork it [on Github](https://github.com/isabelc/quick-business-website).

 == Installation ==

-1. Download the plugin file, `quick-business-website.zip`
-2. Go to "Plugins -> Add New -> Upload" to upload the plugin.
+1. In your WordPress dashboard, go to "Plugins -> Add New", and search for "Quick Business Website".
-3. Click to activate the plugin.
+2. Click to install and then Activate the plugin.
-4. Go to the "Quick Business Website" menu page to enter your business information, and click "Save All Changes".
+3. In your WordPress dashboard, go to the "Quick Business Website" page to enter your business information, and click "Save All Changes".
-5. Use the 6 available QBW widgets at "Appearances --> Widgets".
+4. You can use the 6 available QBW widgets at "Appearances --> Widgets".

-For more step-by-step instructions, see the [Instruction Guide](http://smartestthemes.com/docs/category/quick-business-website---wordpress-plugin/) which is growing all the time.
+For more step-by-step instructions, see the [Documentation](https://isabelcastillo.com/docs/quick-business-website).

 == Frequently Asked Questions ==

 = Why do I get a "Not Found" error for staff, news, services, or reviews? =

 If you disable either the staff, news, services, or reviews by un-checking the box in the plugin options panel "Preferences" tab, and then you later decide to enable one, you must click "Save All Changes" twice.
 This flushes the permalink settings.
 It will have the same effect as going to `Settings -> Permalinks` and clicking "Save Changes" twice.

-= Where can I request support, get help, or report an error? =

-The plugin's [Support forum](http://wordpress.org/support/plugin/quick-business-website), or the [Instruction Guide](http://smartestthemes.com/docs/category/quick-business-website---wordpress-plugin/) which is growing all the time.

 == Screenshots ==